AliBug/go-identity-entry/README.md

-# go-casbin
+# go-identity-entry
-Backend service for user and role manage
+Register and Login entry for go-identity micro system.